PoseAnimate/PoseAnimate.github.io/README.md

-# MotionEditor
+# PoseAnimate

-This is the repository for the [MotionEditor website](https://francis-rings.github.io/MotionEditor/).
+This is the repository for the [PoseAnimate website](https://poseanimate.github.io/).

 # Website License